2024

 Department of Health and Social Care Hertfordshire and West Essex Integrated…

-Concerns summary A national lack of diagnosis and integrated treatment pathways for Type 1 Diabetes with Eating Disorder (T1DE) and DKA, alongside an inability to share patient records with private providers, impedes comprehensive care.
+Concerns summary (AI summary) A national lack of diagnosis and integrated treatment pathways for Type 1 Diabetes with Eating Disorder (T1DE) and DKA, alongside an inability to share patient records with private providers, impedes comprehensive care.

 All Responded